New Orleans Motorcycle Accident Lawyer

 The Motorcycle Rider

 Motorcyclists are the first sources of motorcycle accident responsibility.
-This is because they’re the ones in control of the vehicle.
+This is because they're the ones in control of the vehicle.
 So, their actions would have a more direct impact on an accident.
-So, a motorcyclist will be liable where they drove negligently or recklessly.
+So, a motorcyclist will be liable if they drove negligently or recklessly.
 For example, this would be the case where the driver was over-speeding or driving under the influence of drugs or alcohol.

 Other Drivers